zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 **Solution**
 Check that the `client_id` and `client_secret` configured in the API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.

+### The JWT token validation fails with HTTP error

+**Symptom**

+The OIDC provider returns an HTTP 40x error code.

+**Explanation**

+The client application is not properly configured in the API ML Gateway.

+**Solution**
+Check that the `client_id` and `client_secret` configured in the API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.

+### The JWT token validation fails with an error

+**Symptom**

+OIDC token is not valid.

+**Explanation**

+JWK was revoked by the authorization server and it is not updated in API ML yet.

+**Solution**
+Configure frequent refresh interval using the property `refreshInternalHours` in the config file or restart API ML to reflect the updates or wait until the refresh interval.